Find a Criminal Justice Program in Your State

 - Admissions Requirements - Make sure to find out what each program requires from prospective applicants, in terms of prior degrees/college credits, standardized test scores, recommendations, and so on.
 Some schools are "open enrollment," which means that anybody can sign up for classes, while other (typically the ones that offer Bachelors and graduate level degrees) have a more competitive admissions process.

-What Criminal Justice Classes Will I Have to Take in a Criminal Justice Program?
+What Classes Will I Take to Earn a Criminal Justice Degree?

-Though your exact curriculum will vary depending on which school you choose, the following list of criminal justice classes are examples of what you might see in a criminal justice degree program:
+Are you wondering what classes to take for criminal justice to prepare for the career you want?
+Though your exact curriculum will vary depending on which school you choose, the following list of criminal justice classes are examples of what you might see in a typical program: